 - Open overlay.

 - Open URL.

 The classic, most usual of the prototyping actions.
-It takes the user to one board to the one that is being set in the interaction.
+It takes the user from one board to the destination set in the interaction.

-It opens an board right over the current board.
+It opens a board right over the current board.
 This action is typically used to display tooltips, modal windows or notifications.

 You have several presets for positioning the overlay (center, top left, top right...) but you can also do it manually.
 Just select the “Manual” option and drag the “ghost” (an area with the size of the destination board) to the place you want the overlay to show up.

 There are also a couple of options that facilitates to mimic typical overlay behaviours: